DEF: Deep Estimation of Sharp Geometric Features in 3D Shapes: Experiments

-We have observed that, in most cases, predicted values do not increase monotonically with distance to the feature line; however, the predicted field is suitable for producing segmentation by thresholding.
-We do this by running a sweep that would produce the best result in mIOU on the training set.
-We also made an effort to compare our distance field outputs to the sharpness fields directly.
-We do so by finding the most suitable linear transformation of our field on the train subset.
+\emph{Sharpness Fields (ShF)}~\cite{raina2019sharpness} is a CNN for predicting the sharpness field --- a real-valued function with values close to~1 for points near the feature lines and 0 in smooth areas.
+To this end, \emph{ShF} constructs local neighborhoods with fixed-size ($30 \times 30$), uniformly spaced points sampled from the underlying Moving Least Squares proxy surface of the point cloud.
+The method requires normals as an additional input, that we estimate using a neighborhood-based method with the number of neighbors empirically set to 100. \emph{ShF} accepts a noise-free, uniformly sampled point cloud as input, thus, we expected its performance to deteriorate for noisy inputs.
+We have observed that, in most cases, predicted values do not increase monotonically with distance to the feature line; however, the predicted field is suitable for producing segmentation by thresholding; we thus run a sweep to select the threshold value that would produce the highest \recall on the training set.
+We also made an effort to compare our distance-to-feature field outputs to the sharpness fields produced by \emph{ShF} directly: to that end, we find the most suitable linear transformation of our field on the train subset.

-We observe that Sharpness fields are performing notably poorly on noisy data, suffering a drop in mIOU from 32\% on clean data to 9\% when testing on 0.005 noise level, compared to a moderate decrease for DEF from 85\% to 50\% mIOU, respectively.
-Refer to Figure~\ref{fig:noise_effect}, and Table~\ref{tab:comparative} for more detailed results.

-\textbf{Edge-Aware Consolidation Network (EC-Net)} is one of the first learning-based methods, based on PointNet++ \cite{qi2017pointnet++} for sharp feature detection.
-In this work, sharp features are used as an auxiliary signal for point cloud upsampling.
-We use the original pretrained model, which outputs positions of newly sampled points lying exactly on the detected sharp feature line.
-We map this output to our patches by selecting one nearest neighbor for each of the sharp points from EC-Net, which translates to segmentation-like output.
-The experimental results suggest that EC-Net, even though outperforms other methods we compared to, still produces a lower quality result: qualitatively this reflects in missing features.
-Our approaches outperform EC-Net by a considerable margin in terms of mIOU on all noise levels.
-See Figure~\ref{fig:noise_effect}, and Table~\ref{tab:comparative} for more details.
+\emph{Edge-Aware Consolidation Network (EC-Net)} \cite{yu2018ec} includes a PointNet++ \cite{qi2017pointnet++} derived method for detection of sharp feature lines as an auxiliary signal for point cloud upsampling.
+The network predicts point locations exactly on the sharp feature curves; we map this output to our patches by selecting one nearest neighbor for each of the sharp points from \emph{EC-Net,} resulting in a hard segmentation-like output.
+In our comparisons, we use the original pretrained model, that was trained on sampled patches with an additive noise, possibly making it robust to noise variations of the kind we use for evaluation.

-\paragraph{PIE-Net}.
-A recently presented PIE-Net architecture has a two-stage prediction pipeline -- firstly it detects sharp feature curves and corner points as a segmentation task using the conventional PointNet++ architecture.
-Secondly, it extracts the parametric curves from the segmented point cloud.
-PIE-Net performs only on the fixed size point clouds, which is limiting for real-world tasks.
-In Figure~\ref{fig:comparative_full} we demonstrate that for more complex shapes PIE-Net struggles to detect the locations of feature curves.

-Please see more detailed results (e.g., histograms, quantile values, more visualizations) in supplementary document.